grogwood/olyn-percona/README.md

 ### Importing SQL files
 Percona requires a certain SQL format to import properly.
 To Properly prepare an export from an existing database into Percona the command is:
 `mysqldump -u root -p"ROOT_PASSWORD" --single-transaction --master-data --skip-add-locks --routines --triggers DATABASENAME > /path/to/export.sql`

+### Conflicts With Existing Packages
+This package will check for and remove the following packages before install:

+`mariadb-common`
+`mysql-common`

+`mailutils` is commonly installed on VPS base images and will install these as dependencies.